-5.16 As set out in appendix 1, the existing evidence on gypsy and traveller needs has been prepared jointly with three other authorities16.
+5.16 As set out in appendix 1, the existing evidence on gypsy and traveller needs has been prepared jointly with three other authorities.
 At present there is no intention for Knowsley to accommodate the needs of any adjacent authority or vice versa.
-However, a need has been identified to keep the evidence on this issue up to date on a joint basis with neighbouring authorities.
+Knowsley, Liverpool, St Helens, Sefton, West Lancashire and Wirral Councils are working together to commission a new study to update the evidence on this matter.
+It is expected that (pending formal approval from each of these authorities) this study will be completed in 2013.